As Trump returns, African exporters torn between hope and horror

 In any case, “it won’t be business as usual,” said Ronak Gopaldas of the London-based consultancy Signal Risk.

-“The reality is that Trump and his economic policies are unpredictable, volatile and erratic.
-You don’t know how far on the extreme he’s going to go.”
+“The reality is that Trump and his economic policies are unpredictable, volatile and erratic.”

 “So I would say an effective strategy is to expect the worst and hope for the best,” he said.